 Orifice Tube and Accumulator System

-This system has the orifice tube right before the evaporator and the accumulator before the compressor.
+This system has the orifice tube before the evaporator and the accumulator before the compressor.

 The orifice tube is charged with restricting the refrigerant flow and altering the pressure from high to low thereby converting the refrigerant from a liquid to a mist.
 In the accumulator, a desiccant bag effectively removes the moisture from the refrigerant before it gets to the compressor.